kibook/s1kd-tools/EXAMPLE.md

     schema="proced"/>
     </dmtypes>

 The s1kd-newdm tool contains a default set of information code definitions.
-This can be used to create a default `dmtypes` file by use of the `-.` (simple text format) or `-,` (XML) options:
+This can be used to create a default `.dmtypes` file by use of the `-.` (simple text format) or `-,` (XML) options:

-`$ s1kd-newdm -, > dmtypes`
+`$ s1kd-newdm -, > .dmtypes`

-The generated `dmtypes` file can then be customized to fit your project.
+The generated `.dmtypes` file can then be customized to fit your project.

 Creating the DMRL and populating the CSDB
 =========================================